 Make sure you handle the wood with gloves if there might be nails in it, and keep some sandpaper on hand if the wood is a little rough and you need to smooth it out.

 Once I grabbed the perfect size piece of scrap wood, I got started!
-Here’s the how-to.
+Here’s what you need.

 Gather These Supplies